2015 Pure Michigan 400

 The 2015 Pure Michigan 400 was a NASCAR Sprint Cup Series race held on August 16, 2015, at Michigan International Speedway in Brooklyn, Michigan.
 Contested over 200 laps on the 2 mile (3.2 km) D–shaped oval, it was the 23rd race of the 2015 NASCAR Sprint Cup Series season.
 Matt Kenseth won the race, his third of the season.
 Kevin Harvick finished second.
 Martin Truex Jr. finished third.
 Austin Dillon and Denny Hamlin rounded out the top five.

 Kenseth won the pole for the race and led 146 laps on his way to victory lane.
 There were 16 lead changes among eight different drivers as well as eight caution flag periods for 31 laps.

 This was the 34th career victory for Matt Kenseth, third of the season, third at Michigan International Speedway and eighth at the track for Joe Gibbs Racing.
 Despite being the winning manufacturer, Toyota left Michigan trailing Chevrolet by 70–points in the manufacturer standings.
 However, they usurped second in the standings from Ford.

 The Pure Michigan 400 was carried by NBC Sports on the cable/satellite NBCSN network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Michigan International Speedway, the track where the race was held.

-Michigan International Speedway (MIS) is a 2 mi moderate-banked D-shaped speedway located off U.S. Highway 12 on more than 1400 acre approximately 4 mi south of the village of Brooklyn, in the scenic Irish Hills area of southeastern Michigan.
-The track is used primarily for NASCAR events.
-It is sometimes known as a "sister track" to Texas World Speedway, and was used as the basis of Auto Club Speedway.
-The track is owned by International Speedway Corporation (ISC).
-Michigan International Speedway is recognized as one of motorsports' premier facilities because of its wide racing surface and high banking (by open-wheel standards; the 18-degree banking is modest by stock car standards).
+Michigan International Speedway is a 2.000 mi D-shaped oval superspeedway in Cambridge Township, Michigan, just south of the village of Brooklyn.
 Kevin Harvick entered Michigan with a 42–point lead over Joey Logano.
 Dale Earnhardt Jr. entered 73 back.
 Jimmie Johnson entered 76 back.
 Brad Keselowski entered 104 back.